Materials-Consortia/OPTIMADE/optimade.rst

   Hence, API Implementations MAY ignore the content of these headers and respond to all requests.
   The motivation is that static file hosting is typically not flexible enough to support these requirements on HTTP headers.

 - API implementations SHOULD serve JSON content with either the JSON API mandated HTTP header :http-header:`Content-Type: application/vnd.api+json` or :http-header:`Content-Type: application/json`.
-However, if the hosting platform does not allow this, JSON content MAY be served with other content types.
+However, if the hosting platform does not allow this, JSON content MAY be served with :http-header:`Content-Type: text/plain`.
-  This relaxed requirement means that clients MUST ignore the value of the :http-header:`Content-Type` HTTP header in responses from index meta-databases and accept as valid any response with an HTTP body that can be parsed as UTF-8 encoded JSON if it matches the expected schema.

 ..